Prepare for Severe Summer Weather

 • If your house is situated on a hill or in an open, flat area, it might be more likely to attract lightning.
 Consider buying a lightning rod or investing in a lightning protection system to protect your home, appliances and electronic devices.

 • Make sure your entire family knows where to go in your house or apartment to be safe from high winds or tornadoes.
-Emergency management professionals recommend taking shelter in an interior room on the lowest level of your home, away from windows, doors and outside walls.
+Emergency management professionals recommend taking shelter4 in an interior room on the lowest level of your home, away from windows, doors and outside walls.

 • Keep your cell phone charged when severe weather is a possibility.
 Purchasing an external battery for your phone can also be handy to have.
 Some external batteries can provide multiple charges.
 Be sure it’s always charged and ready to go in the event of prolonged electrical outages.
 You may also want to consider downloading a free weather app to receive important alerts.
-An inexpensive portable, battery-powered or hand-crank radio can also provide weather-related news if the power goes down.
+An inexpensive portable, battery-powered or hand-crank radio5 can also provide weather-related news if the power goes down.

 • When hurricanes loom, keep sufficient food, medication, bottled water and pet food on hand to last two or three days, minimum.
-The U.S. Department of Homeland Security’s website, Ready.gov, can get you started with a list for building a basic disaster supplies kit.
-They also provide suggestions for supplies to gather for unique needs, seniors and pets.
+The U.S. Department of Homeland Security’s website, Ready.gov, can get you started with a list for building a basic disaster supplies kit.6 They also provide suggestions for supplies to gather for unique needs, seniors and pets.

 • Before summer storms arise, take some time to conduct an inventory of your belongings and take photos of valuable items.
-Save the list and any photos on a flash drive or in the cloud so that you’ll have easy access should you need to file an insurance claim.
+Save the list and any photos on a flash drive or in the cloud7 so that you’ll have easy access should you need to file an insurance claim.

 A special word about floods

 Although destructive floods aren’t commonplace in Central Texas, they can occur anywhere it rains.
-While you may live in an area regarded as low risk for flooding, Bexar County Emergency Management reminds us: “Flood risk isn't just based on history; it's also based on a number of factors including rainfall, topography, flood-control measures, river-flow and tidal-surge data, and changes due to new construction and development.”
+While you may live in an area regarded as low risk for flooding, Bexar County Emergency Management8 reminds us: “Flood risk isn't just based on history; it's also based on a number of factors including rainfall, topography, flood-control measures, river-flow and tidal-surge data, and changes due to new construction and development.”

 Wondering if flood insurance is right for you?
-Visit the FEMA’s online Flood Map Service Center.
-Type in your address, and it’ll indicate if you are in a designated flood-prone area.
+Visit the FEMA’s online Flood Map Service Center.10 Type in your address, and it’ll indicate if you are in a designated flood-prone area.
 With this information in hand, you and your insurance agent can then start a serious conversation about the pros and cons of purchasing flood insurance.

-Luckily, the RBFCU Insurance Agency Team is knowledgeable about what type of policies you need to ensure that your most important assets — you, your family and your home — are covered in severe weather.
+Naturally, the best time to meet with your insurance agent is long before lightning, storms, floods, tornadoes or hurricanes strike.The RBFCU Insurance Agency team is knowledgeable about what type of policies you need to ensure that your most important assets — you, your family and your home — are covered in severe weather.

 Information in this article is general in nature and for your consideration, not as financial advice.
 Please contact your own financial professionals regarding your specific needs before taking any action based upon this information.